bnm3k/old-blog/content/posts/06_joins_p2/index.md

 );
 ```

 To reiterate, we've seen how to do joins (inner joins) without using the _join_ statement.
-Surprisingly, when SQL was first specified, it did not have the _join_ statement at all, joins had to be carried out using cross-products and where clauses. _join_ and its variants were added to SQL in the SQL92 specification and implemented by databases subsequently.
+Surprisingly, when SQL was first specified, it did not have the _join_ statement at all, joins had to be carried out using cross-products and where clauses. _join_ and its variants were added to SQL in the SQL92 specification and implemented by database vendors subsequently.

 Using _join_ for the same query above (in which used the cross-product and where clause) turns out as so: